ashita03/Social_Media_Analysis/README.md

 # Social Media Analysis: Exploring Students' Weekly Usage

 ## About the Data
 The dataset contains data obtained from students regarding their weekly usage of social media.
 Subsequently, the data has been consolidated into a single row through averaging.
+It includes multiple other target features such as mood productivity, whether or not a student had trouble falling asleep, tired waking up in the morning, and the energy level throughout the week.

 ## Methodology
 The approach employed for this analysis involves the following steps: